-Governor Charlie Baker announced the reopening of the State of Massachusetts on May 18 and has since advised that the state will begin with phase two of its reopening plan effective June 8.
-The reopening plan intends to have businesses resume operations, help people get back to work safely, and keep the COVID-19 pandemic under control in the Bay Sate.
+Governor Charlie Baker announced the reopening of the State of Massachusetts on May 18 and has since advised that the state can roll back with reopening should the increase in COVID-19 cases continue.
+The original plan for reopening intends to have businesses resume operations, help people get back to work safely, and keep the COVID-19 pandemic under control in the Bay State.

 Massachusetts and the COVID-19 Pandemic

 Massachusetts is one of the hardest hit by COVID-19 in the United States.
 It is currently one of the highest in confirmed COVID-19 cases with more than a hundred thousand infected among the state’s population.
 A stay at home advisory took effect on March 24 and all operations except essential businesses were shut down to help mitigate the further spread if COVID-19.